 DPDP Act for Hospitals - Essential mandates from DPDP Act for healthcare industry

 Hospitals and the entire healthcare ecosystem in India process millions of patients' personal data every day.
-Understand how the DPDP Act is going to impact the processing going forward.
+Understand how the DPDP Act is going to impact the Hospitals and the healthcare industry in 2026.

-Last month a busy multi-speciality hospital in Delhi discovered a major problem.
-A routine software update accidentally exposed thousands of patient files on the internet.
-Names, diagnoses, test reports, and even photos from surgery, everything was out there for anyone to see.
+Imagine this.
+A routine Hospital Management Software update in a large hospital accidentally exposes thousands of patient health records on the internet.
+Names, phone numbers, diagnoses, test reports, and even photos from surgery, everything is out there for anyone to see.
 One patient, a young mother who had visited for a routine check-up, started getting spam calls from insurance agents who somehow knew her exact medical history.
 She felt violated.
-The hospital reputation took a hit, patients cancelled appointments, and the owner is now facing angry calls from families demanding answers.
+The hospital's reputation took a hit, patients cancelled appointments, and the hospital's staff are now facing angry calls from families demanding answers.

-This kind of data privacy failure is becoming common in Indian hospitals.
+Data privacy breaches are becoming common in Indian hospitals.
 The good news?
-The DPDP Act gives you clear rules to prevent it.
-In plain terms, the DPDP Act is India's law that makes every hospital responsible for protecting patients' digital personal information the same way you protect their health.
+The DPDP Act gives you clear rules to prevent them.
+In plain terms, the DPDP Act is India's law that makes every hospital responsible for protecting patients' digital personal information the same way hospitals protect their health.

 Hospitals must pay attention right now because the DPDP Rules were notified in late 2025, and compliance is already mandatory.
-You handle the most sensitive data every single day, health records that people never want shared without permission.
-One breach or one wrong use of data can bring fines up to 250 crore rupees, plus loss of trust that takes years to rebuild.
-As a hospital owner, this is no longer IT department stuff.
-It is your business survival issue in 2026.
+You handle the most sensitive patient data every single day, health records that people never want shared without permission.
+One breach of patient data can attract fines up to 250 crore INR and loss of trust that takes years to rebuild.
+For the hospital's management, patient health records are no longer IT department stuff.
+It is obviously a business survival issue.

 Think of the DPDP Act as a simple promise between your hospital and every patient.
-We will only touch your personal information for a clear reason, keep it safe, and let you control it.
+The hospital promises that it will only collect and process patients' personal information for a clear and specific reason, keep it safe, and let the patient control it.

 Digital personal data means any information about a real person that is stored or handled on a computer, phone app, website, or even scanned paper records that later go digital.
 In a hospital, this includes name, phone number, Aadhaar, address, medical history, lab reports, appointment details, and anything that can identify a specific patient.

-Your hospital is the Data Fiduciary.
+As per the DPDP Act, your hospital is the Data Fiduciary.
 That simply means you decide why you need the data and how you will use it.
 The patient or their parent or guardian is the Data Principal, the actual owner of their own information.
+Any of your vendors (e.g: Your EMR vendor) that accesses your patients' data is the Data Processor.
+To understand the obligations of data fiduciary and data processor, read this blog post.

-Break the rules and penalties are serious.
 The Data Protection Board of India can fine your hospital up to 250 crore rupees for serious violations like failing to secure data or misusing it without permission.
-Smaller mistakes still carry heavy fines.
 The message is clear.
 Patient data is no longer free to use however you like.

 Consent is no longer a small tick box at the bottom of a registration form.
-Under DPDP, consent must be free, specific, informed, unconditional, and clear.
-The patient must actively say yes knowing exactly what they are agreeing to.
+Under DPDP, a valid consent should be sought from the patient.
+The patient must actively say yes, knowing exactly what they are agreeing to.

-In practice every hospital digital registration flow, OPD app, or patient portal must now show a separate easy to read consent notice before collecting data.
-The notice must list in plain language what data you are collecting such as name, phone, health details.
-It must explain the exact purpose like treatment or billing.
-It must say who you might share it with such as lab partner or insurance company.
+In practice, every hospital's digital registration flow, OPD app, or patient portal must now show a separate and easy-to-read consent notice before collecting data.
+The notice must list in plain language what data you are collecting, such as name, phone, and health details.
+It must explain the exact purpose, like treatment or billing.
+It must say who you might share it with, such as lab partner or an insurance company.
 It must mention how long you will keep it and how the patient can withdraw consent or complain.

-Deemed consent or legitimate uses applies in specific hospital situations such as when a patient voluntarily walks in and gives you their details for treatment.
-You do not need a separate tick box for core care but you still must give them a clear notice and the option to say no to extra uses like marketing.
+Deemed consent or legitimate uses apply in specific hospital situations, such as when a patient voluntarily walks in and gives you their details for treatment.
+You do not need a separate tick box for core care, but you still must give them a clear notice and the option to say no to extra uses like marketing.

 Data Minimisation in Hospitals

-Many hospitals still ask for Aadhaar number, full family history, or social media links on every form, just in case.
-That is now illegal under DPDP data minimisation rule.
+Many hospitals still ask for Aadhaar numbers, full family history, or social media links on every form, just in case.
+That is now illegal under the DPDP data minimisation rule.
 Collect only what is strictly necessary for the stated purpose.

 Real-world example: A diagnostic chain used to collect the full residential address and PAN card for every blood test.
 Now they only ask for phone and email to send reports.
 Patients finish registration faster, and the hospital reduces data privacy risk.